Carl E. Vuono

-Carl Edward Vuono (born October 18, 1934) is a retired United States Army general who served as the Chief of Staff of the United States Army from 1987 to 1991.
+Carl Edward Vuono (born 18 October 1934) is a retired United States Army general who served as the Chief of Staff of the United States Army from 1987 to 1991.

 Early life and career

-Vuono was born on October 18, 1934 in Monongahela, Pennsylvania.
-He is of Finnish and Italian ancestry.
+Vuono was born on 18 October 1934, in Monongahela, Pennsylvania.
+He is of Italian ancestry.
 He began his career as a field artillery officer after graduating from the United States Military Academy, in West Point, New York.
 After graduating with the class of 1957, he served three tours in South Vietnam as an artillery battalion executive officer with the 1st Infantry Division in 1966–67; executive officer of Division Artillery, 1st Cavalry Division (Airmobile) in 1970; and as commander, 1st Battalion, 77th Field Artillery Regiment in 1970–1971, and then as commanding officer (Colonel) of Division Artillery, 82d Airborne Division.
 Vuono rose through the ranks quickly, serving several times in the United States Army Training and Doctrine Command, in which he eventually became its commander in 1986.